olamilekanadesoye/TradeZone_Analytics/README.md

 ## Analysis

 Following data cleaning, analyses were made to answer our research questions and approve or refute our hypothesis.
-To answer each reseach hypothetical questions, 2 business questions were looked into.

 ### Research Question 1
 How effective is TradeZone at converting newly acquired customers in 2024 into first-time buyers within 30 days of signup , and does this differ across Nigerian states?